FusionAuth/fusionauth-site/site/_posts/2022-07-25-see-you-at-that-conference.md

 FusionAuth is auth built by devs, for devs, so we love to connect to developers at conferences like THAT Conference.
 We have great conversations about how developers are solving auth and CIAM problems at their company as well as learning about other development practices and experiences.

-THAT Conference WI is powered by the developer community, aimed at inclusivity, and takes place in a beautiful location.
+THAT Conference is powered by the developer community, aimed at inclusivity, and takes place in a beautiful location in the midwest.

 What is not to like?
+Well, the name can be a bit confusing.
+There's that.
+(See what I did there.)

 We're looking forward to the sessions.
 Exciting options include "Modern Authentication and Authorization with OIDC, OAuth2, and Resource-based Permissions", "Stranger Danger: Your JavaScript attack surface just got bigger!" and "HTTP: Past, Present, and Future".
 I'm especially looking forward to FusionAuth team member Matt Hathcock's presentation: "Protecting your API with OAuth".
 Note that this list isn't everything interesting; there are a lot of great talks!